 Student retention results are evident through our Presidential Scholars Program.
-To date, 100% of our Presidential Scholars, who receive a cash stipend to offset tuition and fees and engage in a learning community throughout their degrees, have remained in the Program.
-Of our Presidential Scholars, 80% are Multilingual, 20% are International Students, and 60% are First Generation.
+To date, 100% of our Presidential Scholars, who received a cash stipend to offset tuition and fees and engage in a learning community throughout their degrees, have remained in the Program.
+Of our Presidential Scholars, 80% are Multilingual and 60% are First Generation.